Wage and Student Wage

 - Security Awareness Training → Due within the first 14 days of employment*

-- Compliance, Diversity, and Ethics Required Trainings → Due within the first 30-days of employment
+- Diversity, Equity, and Inclusion Required Trainings → Due within the first 30 days of employment

 - Emergency Preparedness Training → Due within the first 90 days of employment*

 For additional details, including a full breakdown of the trainings, please view our State Mandated Training handout.